 Lice Prevention: Educate Your Child and Yourself!

-The last step in removing head lice from your life once and for all seems like the easiest step but is probably the most effective in keeping the head lice away once they are gone.
+The last step in removing head lice from your life once and for all seems like the easiest step, but it's probably the most effective in keeping the head lice away once they are gone.
 This will also prevent anyone else in your household from bringing these buggers home!

-Step Number 3 is to educate yourself and/or your family members on how to prevent head lice infestation or re-infestation.
+This step is educating yourself and your family members on how to prevent head lice infestation or re-infestation.

 So how do you keep the head lice away for good?
-Head lice are passed back and forth between people usually by head-to-head contact.
-This means either by cuddling with another person or lying/sitting beside an infested person with heads close enough that allow the head lice to crawl from one set of hair to another.
+Head lice are passed back and forth between people through head-to-head contact.
+This means either by cuddling with another person or lying or sitting beside an infested person with heads close enough together so the lice can crawl from one head to the other.

 Sometimes head lice can be passed through people sharing hats, hairbrushes, jackets, and the like.
-Though this isn't the most effective way that head lice move around, if they can help it.
+This isn't the most effective way for head lice to move around, however, so it's not very common.
 They like hot heads with a blood supply to feed them (sorry to be gross, but it's true).

-1. Don't get your head close to others' heads for long periods of time.
-This means no long hugs, cuddling, or lying/sitting beside someone close enough that your hair touches.
-This often happens with schoolchildren, particularly girls and you can see why.
+- Don't get your head close to others' heads for long periods of time.
+This means no long hugs, cuddling, lying, or sitting beside someone close enough so your hair touches.
+This often happens with schoolchildren, particularly girls (you can probably imagine why—think sleepovers).

-2. Don't share hats, hairbrushes, jackets with hoods, hairbands, etc. with others.
+- Don't share hats, hairbrushes, jackets with hoods, hairbands, etc., with others.

-3. Don't lie on carpets, rugs, pillows, blankets, etc. at school or elsewhere where other people have been lying/playing.
+- Don't lie on carpets, rugs, pillows, blankets, etc., at school or elsewhere where other people have been lying or playing.

 Keep your head up, figuratively and literally!
 This is the only way to prevent getting lice again.